Obama budget seeks boost for military, domestic programs

 By Jeff Mason

-PHILADELPHIA President Barack Obama will call for a 7 percent rise in U.S. domestic and military spending in his budget that would end caps known as "sequestration," the White House said on Thursday, setting up a new conflict with Republicans in Congress.
+WASHINGTON President Barack Obama will call for a 7 percent rise in U.S. domestic and military spending in his budget that would end caps known as 'sequestration,' the White House said on Thursday, setting up a new source of conflict with Republicans in Congress.

+Obama intends to announce his budget plans during a meeting with congressional Democrats in Philadelphia later in the day.

 The fiscal 2016 budget, which the administration plans to unveil on Monday, would fund a host of programs that Republicans are unlikely to support.